tokideveloper/qubes-doc/basics_user/translation-workflow.md

 Reviewing is not enough since links should be checked for plausible working and naming and even reviewers can make mistakes.
 Thus, a tester should

+- check the priority list [Translation Priority List] to decide which file to test first.
 - check the translated files in the *Test branch* for plausible formattings,
 - test all links in those files for working correctly,
 - move to or merge with the *Master branch* (i.e. getting online) and
-- update the column `Tested` in the Translation Priority List (see above).
+- update the column `Tested` in the [Translation Priority List].

 After all tests have succeeded, the tester uploads the file to the official online website.
 If a test fails, the tester has to comment the mistake or open an issue via the Transifex interface.